Pelvic Inflammatory Disease (PID)

-Each year, more than 1 million women in the United States experience an episode of PID, and almost 15 percent of women will suffer from PID at some point in their lives.
-As a result of PID, more than 100,000 women become infertile each year.
-In addition, a large proportion of the 70,000 ectopic (tubal) pregnancies that occur each year can be linked to PID.
+Each year, more than 1 million women in the United States have an episode of PID.
+As a result of PID, more than 100,000 women become infertile (unable to have a baby) each year.
+In addition, a large proportion of the ectopic (tubal) pregnancies that occur each year can be linked to PID.
 The rate of infection is highest among teenagers.

 The symptoms of PID can vary, but may include the following: